aseprite/api/api/sprite.md

 If `fromFile` is given, it indicates a file name (a string) and it's like opening a new document with [`app.open()`](app.md#appopen).

+When loading from a file, setting `oneFrame` to true will load with only the first animation frame.

 ## Sprite.width